OS Terrain 50 Elevation Data in Rust & PHP

 Demo 2

 Click or tap any two points on the map to draw a line between two locations.
 This will display under the map all the elevation heights for every 50m between the two points.
 Click a third time to start over again.
 Try zooming out and clicking two locations a long way apart.
 The results are returned very rapidly in all cases.
+I use this code to populate the elevation charts for all the rides on the rides page

 OS maps logo